CatLady-HKR/channel_adapter/README.md

 ## 🚀 Current Version: 2.0.0
 **Complete Integration Hub with Modular Architecture & Authentication** - The Channel Adapter now serves as a full-featured integration hub with:
-- ✅ **13 REST API Endpoints** covering all conversion and forwarding scenarios including voice-to-voice workflow
+- ✅ **14 REST API Endpoints** covering all conversion and forwarding scenarios including voice-to-voice workflow and direct text chat
 - ✅ **JWT Authentication System** with role-based access control for secure endpoint access
 - ✅ **Modular Architecture** with dedicated modules for voice processing and external integrations
 - ✅ **Enhanced REST API Client** with session tracking, batch processing, and concurrent request handling
 - ✅ **Session Tracking System** with session_id, user_id, and channel support across all forwarding endpoints
 - ✅ **Voice-to-Voice Workflow** complete conversational pipeline with external API integration
+- ✅ **Direct Text Chat** streamlined text communication with agent response extraction
 - ✅ **Docker Integration** with host.docker.internal for seamless container communication
 - ✅ **Comprehensive Forwarding System** for all processing types with metadata enrichment
 - ✅ **Base64 Audio Encoding** for including audio data in API forwarding